We work hard alongside train operators to run a punctual and reliable train service for passengers.

 What is the thinking behind the design of the performance regime?

 Schedule 8 is an automatic mechanism for ensuring that both we and train operators are held financially harmless for delays that they cause to each other.
 The ORR sets the targets and the rates.
-A formula drives the payments, based upon who caused the delay, how bad the delay was, and how much fare box revenue is estimated to have been lost (now and in the future) from the incident.
+A formula drives the payments, based upon who caused the delay, how bad the delay was, and how much fare box revenue is estimated to have been lost in the long-term from the incident.
 If everyone achieves target level performance, no money changes hands.
 It is a no net gain, no net loss regime that means we do not take financial risk on the failings of another party, and therefore allows the industry to plan with a reasonable degree of assurance.

 The rail industry’s performance regime simplifies what could otherwise be a lengthy and costly legal dispute for every incident into a consistent calculation done at the end of each four-week period.
 The Schedule 8 performance regime has a number of advantages: